anus22hka/solid-potato/README.md

 2. Open any project folder.

-3. Run the `index.html` file in your browser.
+3. Run the file in your Editor.

 ---